Learning on the go with APNA online learning

 Suitable for nurses working in primary health care including general practice.

 At the completion of each module you will be presented with a brief online assessment that will test your underpinning knowledge.

-Once you have completed all sections of the course, a certificate will be available next to the course name in the ‘My Training’ section of APNA Online Learning.
+Once you have completed all sections of the module, a certificate will be available next to the course name in the ‘My Training’ section of APNA Online Learning.